AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::info Compatibility

-Such rules with `$domain` modifier are supported by AdGuard for Windows, AdGuard for Mac, AdGuard for Android, AdGuard Browser Extension for Chrome, Firefox, Edge, and AdGuard Chrome for MV3.
+Such rules with `$domain` modifier are supported by AdGuard for Windows, AdGuard for Mac, AdGuard for Android, AdGuard Browser Extension for Chrome, for Chrome MV3, Firefox, and Edge.

 :::